 For over 20 years, the Saskatchewan Safety Council has been providing youth, between the ages of 14 and 21, access to free safety training in their communities through its Career Safety Training program.

 Career Safety Training encourages the development of awareness, attitudes and habits which result in a culture of safety effecting both workplace and home life.

 The program is made available via Self-Study Bursary, Curriculum Fitted, or Hosted Groups.

-To complete Career Safety Training, three mandatory courses and one industry focused orientation must be completed.
+To complete Career Safety Training, six mandatory courses and one industry focused orientation must be completed.

 For Youth - Sign up here

 You are on your way to building your resume and looking like a star candidate for your future employers.
 Now you can receive safety training for free!
 Whether this training is to help you keep first-day awkwardness at bay or further develop your career, you are in the right place.